We all know that exercise is good for us but hectic days, expensive gym fees and general life often get in the way.

 - Mountain Climbers

-Whilst running and cycling are not indoor activities, they can certainly be done in the vicinity of you home!
+Whilst running and cycling are not indoor activities, they are still worth a mention because you can certainly do them within the vicinity of you home!

 Utilising the outside areas around your home and in your neighbourhood, means you can expand your workout routine to activities such as running, cycling, skipping and agility exercises.